 Parasympathetic Activation and Paced Breathing

-A 2013 American Heart Association journal trial found that slow breathing at 6 breaths per minute was linked with significant quality-of-life improvements and lower sympathetic activity after 12 weeks of daily practice (https://www.ahajournals.org/doi/10.1161/HYPERTENSIONAHA.113.01967).
-A 2017 systematic review of breathing exercises for anxiety disorders found that most included studies reported reduced anxiety symptoms, though methods and study quality varied (https://www.frontiersin.org/articles/10.3389/fpsyt.2017.00076/full).
+A 2013 American Heart Association journal trial found that slow breathing at 6 breaths per minute was linked with significant quality-of-life improvements and lower sympathetic activity after 12 weeks of daily practice (Hypertensionaha.113.01967).
+A 2017 systematic review of breathing exercises for anxiety disorders found that most included studies reported reduced anxiety symptoms, though methods and study quality varied (Full).

-The visual pacer matters because many beginners can't self-pace under stress.
+The visual pacer matters because many beginners cannot self-pace when pressure rises.
 Watching a circle expand and contract removes guesswork.
-Good guided breathing exercises teach breath timing, not mystical escape; the practical next step is to notice and return when the mind jumps to a grocery list.
+Good guided breathing exercises teach breath timing, not mystical escape; the practical next step is to notice attention drifting toward the next chart, errand, or garage project, then return to the breath.

 People trying to calm stress without learning a full meditation method benefit most when the Mindfulness Practices App pairs slow-paced breathing with simple visual timing and audio prompts.